You have been awarded points.

 She missed the humor of it and gave me a shot.
 I didn’t awake until 9 AM, past coffee, Danish and breakfast.
-The physiatrist was bedside.
+The psychiatrist was bedside.
 She wanted to know what was troubling me in the wee hours.
-I explained my good fortune but she too lacked humor’s insight.
+I explained my good fortune, but she too lacked humor’s insight.
 In addition to working on my leg, they wanted to work on my brain.
 No matter how simple I tried to explain, I wasn't nuts; she didn’t believe me.
-Finally, I realized, as a young physiatrist, fresh out of University, she was nuts.
-Nurse wife contacted Kaiser and her billing was denied allowing me to return to my burn unit routine.
+Finally, I realized, as a young psychiatrist, fresh out of University, she was nuts.
+Nurse wife contacted Kaiser and her billing was denied, allowing me to return to my burn unit routine.

 I have a relatively high tolerance to pain and once even requested a cavity filling without mouth-numbing Novocain, a procedure I never repeated.
 In the 3rd operation, Doctor Lin skinned the upper leg to obtain skin graft for the lower leg.
 She warned it would be "uncomfortable".
 I didn’t experience an operation sleep nightmare.
 The nightmare was when I awoke in the recovery room.

 The pain was unlike during the rush to the hospital.
 It was another level of excruciating.
 I wasn’t laughing about Medicare recapture, I was broken, physically and mentally.
 I couldn't scream, only whimper.
 I'd never been to this place, a place where one simply blubbers.
 If it was an inquisition, I’d confess to anything, if they'd kill me expeditiously.
 Nurse wife was standing next to me.
 I whimpered how beautiful she looked on her wedding day.